As part of our ongoing ‘Everything you need to know about cruising’ series, here is your guide to the different cruise line companies.

 Both will have the highest level of passenger-to-staff ratios, include wine with dinner and maybe even lunch and be the equivalent of a luxury lodge on the sea – small passenger numbers, intimate, private and exclusive.

-Seabourn ships are spacious and pretty spiffily designed; they are probably the closest to the private club feel that most 4.5 star and above small ships are going for.
-To be fair they are all pretty darned good creating a feeling of intimacy and exclusivity.
+Seabourn ships are spacious and pretty spiffily designed; they are probably the closest to the private club feel that most 4.5 stars and above small ships are going for.
+To be fair they are all darned good at creating a feeling of intimacy and exclusivity.
 If Seabourn is operating at 99 per cent, the others range from 90–98 per cent.

 Seabourn throws in the whole kitchen sink with complimentary (or inclusive) spirits, wine, beer and welcome Champagne.
 Its celeb chef of choice is probably the most globally celebrated chef sticking his name to a diner at sea: Thomas Keller of Per Se, Bouchon and French Laundry fame.
 You are encouraged to make a reservation before sailing to ‘avoid disappointment’ and even more intriguingly, only one reservation per stateroom per sailing is permitted.